2010: a small crop of beautiful grapes

 COLOUR: Lovely, intense ruby-red.

-BOUQUET: Complex and well-focused, with hints of ripe black fruit (blackberry and blueberry) as well as delicate spicy aromas.
+NOSE: Complex and well-focused, with hints of ripe black fruit (blackberry and blueberry) as well as delicate spicy aromas.

 PALATE: Tasty, concentrated and refined, with elegant tannin.